 Irreconcilable differences refer to circumstances within the marriage that have caused the irremediable breakdown of the marital relationship.
 Common examples of irreconcilable differences include lack of communication, lack of sexual intimacy, debt problems, and other issues affecting the marriage.

 Once you have completed your FL-100, you should also fill out Form FL-110.
 An FL-110 is also called a summons.
 You will need to provide some general information about the petitioner and the respondent.
-This Form also contains the restrictions both the petitioner and the respondents must abide by.
+This Form also contains the restrictions that both the petitioner and the respondents must abide by.
 These restrictions stop you from moving any minor from their state, applying for a new passport for any minor without the express consent of the other parent, and disposing of property without the express permission of the other spouse.

 Once you have completed the forms, it is essential to review all the documents before filing them with the court.
 Filing an inaccurate and incomplete FL-100 can hurt your case.
 While most of these errors can be fixed, they can cost you money, time, and unnecessary stress down the road.